STEEL VALLEY STRONGER - ACADEMICS

 In order to best prepare our students for success in a rapidly changing world, it is imperative for the Steel Valley School District to ensure that every student has an opportunity to thrive.

-With the help of federal funding following the COVID-19 pandemic, Steel Valley is investing in our students through new curriculum programs, additional resources to combat learning loss and specific needs, and technological changes that will help the district better track student progress.
+With the help of federal funding following the COVID-19 pandemic, Steel Valley is continuously investing in our students through new curriculum programs, additional resources to combat learning loss and specific needs, and technological changes that will help the district better track student progress.

 Park students work on an assignment